No products in the cart.

-In case you’ve never seen a mobile hotspot up close, the design is pretty simple.
+Let begin our review of the Netgear Unite Explore 815 with the easiest topic, its looks!
+In case you’ve never seen the Unite Explore mobile hotspot , the design is pretty simple.
 Size wise, it’s about the size and shape of a deck of cards, but slightly more bulky.

 The Explore is 4.5 x 2.8 x 0.8 inches, and weighs 6.3 oz.
 This means it is convenient enough to fit in any pocket or bag.
 Even though holding the device isn’t necessary in normal use, it still feels solid and easy to grip.

-It might be crucial, it might not be, but the Unite Explore is MIL-STD 810 compliant, This means it’s water and dust proof, plus shockproof to the extent where the odd drop shouldn’t cause any damage.
+A surprising feature is the Unite Explore is MIL-STD 810 compliant.
+This means it’s water and dust proof, plus shockproof to the extent where the odd drop shouldn’t cause any damage.
 Should you leave it in a backpack or other bag, and this gets wet, the protection offered means the Explore will likely survive its dip.

-These days, if you’re serious about being online, 4G is a necessity.
-Unlike many hotspots, which are limited to 3G, the Unite Explore does indeed have 4G.
-You can connect up to 15 users at any time, bearing in mind that the more you connect, the more strain there is on your mobile data bandwidth.
+These days 4G is a necessity, and 5G is definitely approaching.
+Unlike some hotspots, which are limited to 3G, the Unite Explore does indeed have 4G.
+You can connect up to 15 users at any time, do keep in mind that the more you connect, the more strain there is on your mobile data bandwidth.
 The Explore has Wi-Fi 802.11 ac, so there’s plenty of distribution bandwidth to connected devices, assuming you haven’t overloaded your 4G connection.

 In testing, speeds were better than just about any other mobile hotspot, including other 4G models.
 An added advantage is the use of dual-band Wi-Fi, with both 2.4 GHz and 5 GHz in use.
 This not only means more compatibility with older devices, but that the much less crowded 5 GHz band will allow much better speeds.